ultralytics/ultralytics/docs/en/solutions/index.md

 - [Analytics](../guides/analytics.md) 📊: Conduct comprehensive data analysis to discover patterns and make informed decisions, leveraging YOLO11 for descriptive, predictive, and prescriptive analytics.
 - [Live Inference with Streamlit](../guides/streamlit-live-inference.md) 🚀: Leverage the power of YOLO11 for real-time [object detection](https://www.ultralytics.com/glossary/object-detection) directly through your web browser with a user-friendly Streamlit interface.
 - [Live Inference with Streamlit](../guides/streamlit-live-inference.md) 🚀: Leverage the power of YOLO11 for real-time [object detection](https://www.ultralytics.com/glossary/object-detection) directly through your web browser with a user-friendly Streamlit interface.
-- [Track Objects in Zone](../guides/trackzone.md) NEW 🎯: Learn how to track objects within specific zones of video frames using YOLO11 for precise and efficient monitoring.
+- [Track Objects in Zone](../guides/trackzone.md) 🎯 NEW: Learn how to track objects within specific zones of video frames using YOLO11 for precise and efficient monitoring.

 ## Solutions Usage